Dawidm213/Link_Tree/README.md

+### 'npx json-server --watch CB.json --port 8000'

-This website uses custom made JSON file witch is not hosted by anythink So you need to host it by yourself with console command "npx json-server --watch CB.json --port 8000"
+This website uses custom made JSON file witch is not hosted by anythink So you need to host it by yourself with console command listed above

 ### `npm start`